If you read my post What winter is really like in Canada, you’ve probably gathered that you will need some decent gear to survive in that weather!

-Number One: A good jacket
+Number one: A good jacket

 I tried polyester-filled jackets.
 They just didn’t cut it.
 The wind ripped right through them, while also making me overheat and sweat.
 Very uncomfortable.

-The weight of the jacket is important, because there is nothing more exhausting and uncomfortable than lugging a heavy jacket as well your hat, scarf and gloves around indoors.
+The weight of the jacket is also important, because as soon as you go inside, which is heated to an average of about 22°C, you will have to take it all off, and there is nothing more exhausting and uncomfortable than lugging a heavy jacket as well your hat, scarf and gloves around indoors.

 The jacket should have a good hood.

 So make sure your hood can cinch closed to stop wind from getting through, that you still have room underneath it for a hat and that it hugs your face instead of flopping down over your head and covering your eyes.

-Number Two: Good winter boots
+Number two: Good winter boots